ParentJA/taxi/README.md

 from rest_framework import serializers

-class PrivateUserSerializer(serializers.ModelSerializer):
+class PrivateUserSerializer(PublicUserSerializer):
-    class Meta:
+    class Meta(PublicUserSerializer.Meta):
-        model = get_user_model()
-        fields = ('id', 'username', 'auth_token',)
+        fields = list(PublicUserSerializer.Meta.fields) + ['auth_token']
 ```

-We execute our log in and log out functions as we planned in the tests.
-Note that we create a token with the `get_or_create()` function, so that if a user hits the log in API more than once, we don't generate a new token each time.
+We program our log in and log out functions as we planned in the tests.
+Let's break each view down.
+In our `LogInView`, we leverage Django's `AuthenticationForm`, which expects username and password data to be provided.
+We validate the form to get an existing user and then we log that user in.
+Next, we create a token.
+Note that using `get_or_create()` allows us to avoid having to generate a new token every time a logged-in user hits the "log in" API.

+Our `LogOutView` does the opposite of the `LogInView`; it logs the user out and deletes her token.
+We add an `IsAuthenticated` permission to ensure that only logged-in users can log out.

 **trip/apis.py**